veidenberg/pline-docs/downloads/README.md

 Each program interface plugin is available in 3 configurations:
 - 📄 **JSON**: interface description
->Add it to your Pline plugins folder.
->Useful you already have both Pline and the program binary (e.g. global installation).
+ + Useful you already have both Pline and the program binary (e.g. global installation).
+ + Installation: Add it to your Pline plugins folder.
 - ⚙️ **Plugin**: interface JSON + program binary
->Includes binaries for MacOS, Windows and Linux.
+ + Includes binaries for MacOS, Windows and Linux (if available).
->Unzip and drop to the Pline plugins folder.
+ + Unzip and drop to the Pline plugins folder.
 - 📦 **Bundle**: Pline + JSON + binary
->Self-contained web application for running a single command-line program.
+ + Self-contained web application for running a single command-line program.
->Includes Pline, interface JSON and the program binary.
+ + Includes Pline, interface JSON and the program binary.
 Additional interfaces can be added later.
-Just unzip and launch (see [the guide](/guide/#installation)).
+ + Unzip and launch (see [the guide](/guide/#installation)).

 Pline also runs on this website, so all the plugin interfaces here are interactive.
 Click on the JSON tab to see the source file for the interface.